Best Canadian Coffee Subscriptions: The 4 Best Services We've Tested

 The fundamental choice is between multi-roaster services (which send coffee from different roasters each shipment) and direct roaster subscriptions (where you subscribe directly to one roaster).

-Multi-roaster services like Stillwater Coffee Club and Roasters Pack let you try different roasters without managing multiple subscriptions.
+Multi-roaster services like Stillwater Coffee Club and The Roasters Pack let you try different roasters without managing multiple subscriptions.
 You'll discover roasters you wouldn't have found otherwise, and the service handles vetting quality.
-The tradeoff: coffee may spend an extra few days in transit compared to ordering directly, though this matters less than most people think—coffee actually benefits from 7-14 days of degassing after roasting before it reaches peak flavour.
+The tradeoff: coffee may spend an extra few days in transit compared to ordering directly, though this matters less than most people think.
+Coffee actually benefits from 7-14 days of degassing after roasting before it reaches peak flavour.

 Direct roaster subscriptions are simpler.
 You pick a roaster whose style you like, and they send you coffee regularly.
 These are often slightly cheaper per bag since there's no middleman, and shipping can be faster.
 If you don't love their roasting style, you're stuck or you cancel.